What do you think of when you hear the word ‘Innovation’? I recently asked one business owner who came up with the following words

 - Changes to law relating to employee share schemes.

 - Changes to law relating to crowdfunding.

 - See www.innovation.gov.au

 Sometimes it helps to bounce your ideas off an outside person, as well as your team.
-Find a good Business Advisor/Mentor, who has lots of commercial experience and is connected to other businesses in the marketplace.
+Find good CFO Services who have lots of commercial experience and is connected to other businesses in the marketplace.
 They tend to move in wider circles and have a good grasp of what is happening in the business environment.
 They are in a good position to share this knowledge in a ‘two way’ conversation and act as a ‘sounding board’ for you.